titanml/helm-charts/operator-lifecycle-manager/CONTRIBUTING.md

 ### Installing a New Operator Bundle

-Once the cluster catalog is correctly installed, you can install operators using the `clusterExtension` Custom Resource provided by OLM.
+Once the cluster catalog is correctly installed, you can install operators using the `ClusterExtension` Custom Resource provided by OLM.

 ```yaml
 apiVersion: olm.operatorframework.io/v1